-In the case of the asset swap structure facilitated through PSG Securities, no wrapper exists.
-The asset swap share investment facilitated through PSG Securities is held in the name of the investor, although the nominee structure prevents access to the foreign assets as per SARB requirements.
-As a result, the asset swap structure of PSG Securities will result in the same tax implications for natural persons, trusts and companies (bearing in mind the different ‘conversion’ to rand treatment).
-We recommend you consult a tax practitioner to better understand the impact it may have on you.
+In the case of the asset swap structure facilitated through PSG Securities, no such wrapper exists.
+The asset swap share investment facilitated through PSG Securities is held in the name of the investor, although the nominee structure prevents access to the foreign assets as per South Africa Reserve Bank requirements.
+As a result, the asset swap structure of PSG Securities has the same tax implications for natural persons, trusts and companies (bearing in mind the different ‘conversion’ to rand treatment).
+We recommend you consult a tax professional to better understand the impact it may have on you.

-We strongly urge you to consult a tax practitioner in determining your taxable income.
+We strongly recommend you consult with a tax professional in determining your taxable income.

 42. How do I query the values on my tax reporting if I think they may be incorrect?

 Please contact us at PSGWealth.firstname.lastname@example.org and inform us of your concern.
 We will investigate and take steps to correct the information with SARS if it is necessary.
 Keep in mind that tax treatment may differ from one person to the next due to differing personal tax circumstances.
 We suggest you always consult your tax professional.